Route Call Block

 Agent Group routing

-Route the call to a specific Agent Group or a variable that holds the name of an Agent Group at runtime.
+Route the interaction to a specific Agent Group or a variable that holds the name of an Agent Group at runtime.

-Route the call to agents by using a variable that holds the ID of an agent at runtime.
+Route the interaction to agents by using a variable that holds the ID of an agent at runtime.
 You must use the following format: agentid@optional_statserver.A.

 Campaign Group routing

-Route the call to a specific Campaign Group or a variable that holds the name of a Campaign Group at runtime.
+Route the interaction to a specific Campaign Group or a variable that holds the name of a Campaign Group at runtime.

 Route to another Application